Age Well Live Well: Be Healthy

 Complementing regular physical activity with a proper diet is essential to overall health.
 Using healthy eating habits (for example: portion control, making half your plate fruits and vegetables, decreasing the amount of saturated fat and sodium you eat) are important for healthy aging.
 The U.S. Department of Agriculture's Choose MyPlate initiative provides nutrition recommendations and resources.

-Communities can support healthy eating by ensuring residents have access to fresh and affordable local foods.
-By helping older adults use programs such as the Texas Department of Agriculture's Senior Farmers Market Nutrition Program, communities can help older residents eat better.
-Texas AgriLife Extension also provides research-based resources to help people eat healthy and Texercise provides a variety of fact sheets that focus on healthy eating.
+Texercise provides a variety of fact sheets that focus on healthy eating.
 Learn about healthy eating on the Aging Well Resources Order Form.
 Choose Texercise in the program box.

 Avoid Tobacco

-Tobacco has been linked to cancer, heart disease, stroke, lung disease and chronic obstructive pulmonary disease.
 Quitting tobacco is one of the most important things a person can do to improve their overall health.
 Avoiding tobacco reduces the risk for heart disease and stroke, respiratory problems, and lung and many other types of cancer.
+Smokefree 60+has resources specific to adults age 60 and older.
+Learn more about avoiding tobacco by visiting Texas Department of State Health Services’ Tobacco Prevention and Control Program.

 Nurture your Behavioral and Mental Health

 Behavioral health is an essential element of a person’s overall health and wellness.
-However, social stigma and prejudiced attitudes can create barriers for people wanting to access support and treatment.
 The National Institute of Mental Health reports that an estimated 14% of U.S. adults age 50 and over live with a mental health condition.
 Knowing the signs and symptoms of mental health issues and getting mental health checkups can detect problems early and provide timely treatment.
-The National Alliance on Mental Illness provides educational resources and access to services.
+Learn more by visiting HHSC’s Mental Health and Substance Abuse page.

 Brain Health